How Much Will it Cost?

 Turing Scheme

 Study exchange and traineeship opportunities may be funded under the UK Government's Turing Scheme.
 This is dependent on the level of funding available for each academic year.
 You cannot apply for funding directly from the Turing website; students instead apply through the Go Abroad team.
-Please note that Turing funding is never guaranteed.
+Please note that Turing funding cannot be guaranteed.

 General Eligibility